Best Bluetooth speakers 2024: tried and tested for every budget

 Sound, of course, should play a huge part in your decision, because there's absolutely no guarantee that two models of a similar price will end up sounding the same in terms of quality, audio presentation and general timbre.
 Some Bluetooth speakers will be peppy and exciting, while others will prioritise pulsating bass to get the party started.

 Size and power, too, should be a consideration.
 The Tribit Micro 2 is a handy little speaker to take into the shower or clip onto your rucksack during a hike, but you'll find it practically useless if you plan to rave away your nights to the sound of the best house, dance and electronic floor-fillers every weekend.
-A bigger option, like the JBL Charge 5, or models that allow daisy-chaining, will be more appropriate for ravers or users who prioritise loudness.
+A bigger option, like the JBL Charge 5, or models that allow daisy-chaining, will be more appropriate for ravers or users who prioritise loudness

 If you're choosing portability, you'll want to think about battery life and other aspects such as how waterproof, dustproof and rugged the design is.
 How durable a Bluetooth speaker is can quickly become a determining factor, especially if you want to, say, take one to the park or the beach and on holidays.
+Check out our IP ratings explainer if you're unsure.

 Generally, the more you spend the more features you get, such as multi-room functionality, higher-quality Bluetooth codec support (for aptX or aptX HD, for example), and the ability to answer calls hands-free.
 Some portable Bluetooth speakers even allow you to charge a smartphone or tablet using their own built-in battery.
 Naturally, you should only consider treating a buying decision as a box-ticking exercise based on the features you think you'd benefit from.